John Barkla above the Mueller Glacier, Mt Cook National ParkJohn Barkla

 Sarah is a Founding Director of Wildland Consultants Ltd, and is a very keen botanist and ecologist who is passionate about working and exploring in the field throughout New Zealand, and overseas whenever she gets the opportunity.
 Sarah has prepared many ecological restoration plans and has often led or been involved with their implementation.
 When not botanising, Sarah is establishing a large native garden along with a large, productive vegetable garden that feeds family and friends.
 Mountain biking provides excellent botanical exploration opportunities in out-of-the way places.
 Sarah has served on the NZPCN committee since 2004.
 She is passionate about indigenous plants and ecological restoration, and is the author of more than 500 botanical reports, papers, and articles, including author or co- author of 17 protected natural area programme survey reports.

 I developed a love of native plants and wild places growing up in the rugged Waitakere Ranges of West Auckland.
-After studying ecology at Massey University, and contracts with DOC and Landcare Research, I worked as an entomologist with a conservation trust in the UK.
-In 2003, I moved to Christchurch to start a PhD at the University of Canterbury, and worked part-time as an ecologist for NZ Landcare Trust and Banks Peninsula Conservation Trust.
+In 2003, I moved to Ōtautahi/Christchurch to start a PhD at the University of Canterbury, and worked part-time as an ecologist for NZ Landcare Trust.
 This opened my eyes to the highly threatened ecosystems of lowland Canterbury and the challenge to protect the small fragments that remain.
-I now work as an ecological consultant in Christchurch.
-I am a keen cyclist and love tramping and exploring the mountains of the South Island.
-I also enjoy classical and baroque music and learning languages, especially Te Reo Māori.
-I’ve been a NZPCN Council member since 2014 and am the webmaster for Canterbury Botanical Society.
+I currently work as an ecological consultant in Christchurch.
+I love tramping and exploring the South Island, especially naturally uncommon habitats with rare/obscure plant or lichen species, and am a keen observer and curator for iNaturalist (https://inaturalist.nz/people/56952).
+I also enjoy learning languages, particularly Te Reo Māori.
+I’ve been an NZPCN Council member since 2013 and am the website manager for Canterbury Botanical Society.

 Taylor Davies-Colley